 How to Decide Between Renting and Purchasing a Stairlift

-A question that is commonly asked amongst individuals looking for a stairlift is “Can I rent or buy this life-changing product?”
+A question that is commonly asked among individuals looking for a stairlift is “Can I rent or buy this life-changing product?”
 The answer to that question is often; yes, you can!
 Certified stairlift dealers are often equipped to handle both purchases and rentals.
 These options are very situation-dependent however, and not everyone qualifies for rentals.
 If your staircase is curved, has landings, or is abnormally long, you may have trouble finding a rental product as these features require a custom curved rail stairlift.

 Typical Rental Requirements